Lokgic/diss-repo/src/keynes-chapter.md

 <!-- To begin, we have to clarify *which* probability is being stabilized by the evidence.
 For the ideal evidence case, the stabilizing agent is the statistical report given to us - this much is clear.
 Now, One suggestion seems to be that what's being stabilized is $P(X_{n+1}=1)$, that is, the probability that the next toss coming up heads.
 However, as our analysis of the paradox of the ideal evidence shows, this is not the right way to think about it - our degree of belief for $X_{n+1}=1$, when modeled, is conditional on our degrees of belief in the objective propensity of the coin.
 My subjective probability for $X_{n+1}=1$
  -->
 It is helpful to motivate the idea of Bayesian risk intuitively.
-Let us recycle an old example from an earlier section: we are trying to guess the proportion of black balls, $\theta$, in an urn, and we know that $\theta$ is either $0.1$, $0.5$, or $0.9$.
+Consider the following example: we would like to guess the proportion of black balls, $\theta$, in an urn, and we know that $\theta$ is either $0.1$, $0.5$, or $0.9$.
 Let $X_i$ be the result of the $i$th draw, and $X_i = 1$ if the ball is black and $0$ otherwise.
 Recall that, we started by assigning the same subjective probability to the three hypothesis, and based on these assumption our initial subjective probability for drawing a ball $P(X=1) = 0.5$.
 We then drew one sample from the urn, and found one black ball, and then we update our beliefs as follows:

 $$P(\theta = 0.9|X_1) = 0.6$$
 $$P(\theta = 0.5|X_1) = 0.333$$